birajsaikia/taskmeneger-forntent/README.md

 Copy
 Edit
 npm start
-The frontend will be available at http://localhost:3000.
+The app will be available at http://localhost:3000.

 Backend Setup
-Navigate to the backend directory:
+Navigate to the server directory:

 bash
 Copy